All you need to know about May's Flower Moon and how best to see it yourself

 The next full moon is on May 16th, reaching its peak at 5.14am in the UK.
 This month will also feature a lunar eclipse and, while it may not be fully visible for people in the UK, we can expect to see the moon turn red as the eclipse reaches its apex between May 14th and 16th.

 This month’s moon is sometimes known as a Flower Moon.
-Other names include the Planting Moon, and the Milk Moon, while some named it the Hare Moon.
+Other names include the Planting Moon, the Milk Moon, and the Hare Moon.

 What is a Flower Moon?